COVID-19 - During Pregnancy

 - As with the general population data, pregnant women from black and other minority ethnic groups were more likely to be admitted to hospital.

 - Older (35 and older) or obese pregnant women were also more likely to be admitted to hospital, as well as those with pre-existing conditions (e.g. high blood pressure or diabetes).

-- Around 1 in 20 babies born had a positive test for COVID-19 immediately after birth, which suggests that the virus transmission from mother to baby is low.
+- In the first UK data published, around 1 in 20 babies born had a positive test for COVID-19 immediately after birth, which suggests that the virus transmission from mother to baby is low.